 Question about yourself

 Interviewers will ask many questions about you.
 Some of these will be straightforward questions about your education and work history.
-Others will be about your character such as your strengths and weaknesses.
+Others will be about your characters such as your strengths and weaknesses.

 Interview Questions: About your qualifications